ricardo-lopes/dutchnewsalexa/README.md

 # dutchnewsalexa
 Dutch news alexa skill

-This skill allows Alexa to read headlines and content from dutchnews.nl It uses the rss feed to display headlines and scrapes the web page content for detailed reports.
+This skill allows Alexa to read headlines and content from dutchnews.nl.
+It uses the rss feed to display headlines and scrapes the web page content for detailed reports.

 It is developed in Python and should be deployed as an Amazon Lambda.